jpillora/overseer/README.md

 	}
 	```

-	Your binary will be upgraded though it will require manual restart from the user
+	Your binary will be upgraded though it will require manual restart from the user, suitable for creating self-upgrading command-line applications.

-### Warnings
+### Known issues

+* The master process's `overseer.Config` cannot be changed via an upgrade, the master process must be restarted.
 * Currently shells out to `mv` for moving files because `mv` handles cross-partition moves unlike `os.Rename`.
-* Bind `Addresses` can only be changed by restarting the main process.
+* `Addresses` can only be changed by restarting the main process.
 * Only supported on darwin and linux.

-### Documentation
+### More documentation

 * [Core `overseer` package](https://godoc.org/github.com/jpillora/overseer)
 * [Common `fetcher.Interface`](https://godoc.org/github.com/jpillora/overseer/fetcher#Interface)
 * [HTTP fetcher type](https://godoc.org/github.com/jpillora/overseer/fetcher#HTTP)
 * [S3 fetcher type](https://godoc.org/github.com/jpillora/overseer/fetcher#S3)

-### Architecture overview

-* `overseer` uses the main process to check for and install upgrades and a child process to run `Program`
-* All child process pipes are connected back to the main process
-* All signals received on the main process are forwarded through to the child process
-* The provided `fetcher.Interface` will be used to `Fetch()` the latest build of the binary
-* The `fetcher.HTTP` accepts a `URL`, it polls this URL with HEAD requests and until it detects a change.
-On change, we `GET` the `URL` and stream it back out to `overseer`.
-* Once a binary is received, it is run with a simple echo token to confirm it is a `overseer` binary.
-* Except for scheduled upgrades, the child process exiting will cause the main process to exit with the same code.
-So, **`overseer` is not a process manager**.

 ### Docker